 Yellowing leaves on orchids aren’t always a disaster – so don’t panic.
 But it is usually a signal that something is off.

-Hopefully these 12 potential causes have helped you to identify the issue and let you adjust your care routines.
+Hopefully these 12 potential causes have helped you to figure out what’s going wrong and how you can change what you’re doing to make your orchid happy again.